zentrocdot/ESRGAN_RRBD_CONVERTER/README.md

 to new ESRGAN architecture.
 Resources for converting RealESRGAN models to new ESRGAN models.
 There is also a new converter for converting new ESRGAN models to RealESRGAN models.
-Bonus material are the standalone upscalers for ESRGAN and RealESRGAN.
-(The latter two are rudimentarily documented).</p>
+Bonus material are the standalone upscalers for ESRGAN and RealESRGAN (The latter two are rudimentarily documented).</p>

 ---